-Our story began 6 years ago.
+Our story began in 2010.
 The first shop was preceded by extensive planning: we definitely wanted to be different than other similar gift shops.
 We have insisted on this principle to this day, which atmosphere is immediately felt by visitors upon entering.

 Our spacious, clearly furnished shops provide comfortable selection process for our guests.
 We have created a wide, but very high-quality product line, therefore tourists can learn everything about sights even in the most hidden corners of the country.
 We strive to offer real pleasure: we inform our visitors in bilingual brochures not only about our products, but also the related folk customs, traditions or even the story of the specific gift.
 In addition to classic gift items, our shelves also display quality Hungaricums, and we offer a wide range of children’s toys and the flavours of Hungarian cuisine as well.
 In recent years, we have also paid special attention to the design of our own collections, warmly welcome by our guests.
 We strive to become real goldmines, small isles in the city that provide delightful experience in themselves.

 Phone: +36 1 780 5844

 Phone: +36 1 406 2362

 Parliament, with its beautiful windows and detailed motifs, have inspired us too.
 The collection we have developed and designed was born in cooperation with experts having a thorough knowledge of the Parliament, and shows the historic beauty of the building with a focus on details.